Convex hypersurface theory in contact topology: Introduction

 \subsection{Main results}

 The main goal of this paper is to systematically generalize Giroux's convex surface theory to all dimensions.
-The main results of \emph{convex hypersurface theory} (CHT) are \autoref{thm:genericity} and \autoref{thm:family genericity}.
-In fact, even in dimension $3$, our method (cf. \autoref{sec:CST revisited}) somewhat differs from Giroux's original approach, is simpler, and is consistent with our more general approach in higher dimensions.
+The main results of \emph{convex hypersurface theory} (CHT) are \cref{thm:genericity}, \cref{thm:family genericity}, and \cref{thm:BBC}.
+In fact, even in dimension $3$, our method (see \cref{sec:CST revisited}) differs somewhat from Giroux's original approach, is simpler, and is consistent with our more general approach in higher dimensions.

 We first introduce some more terminology describing the anatomy of a convex hypersurface.

 \begin{definition} Let $\Sigma \subset (M,\xi=\ker \alpha)$ be a convex hypersurface with respect to a transverse contact vector field $v$.
 Define the \emph{dividing set} $\Gamma(\Sigma) \coloneqq \{\alpha(v)=0\}$ and $R_{\pm}(\Sigma) \coloneqq \{\pm \alpha(v)>0\}$ as subsets of $\Sigma$. \end{definition}